Skip to Content

 How to Make a Laying Hen Comfortable

-While conditions in egg farms can lead to pain during egg-laying, either as a result of environment or diet, a domestic bird shouldn’t exhibit any pain signals or stress during her daily lay.
+While conditions in egg farms can lead to pain during egg-laying, either as a result of environment or diet, it does not hurt a healthy domestic chicken to lay eggs… if she is taken care of.

-If given enough calcium and protein, domestic chickens should be healthy and robust enough to lay an egg a day, or every few days depending on the species.
+- Offer plenty of calcium and protein.
+If given enough calcium and protein, domestic chickens should be healthy and robust enough to lay an egg a day or every few days, depending on the species.

+- Keep nesting boxes clean and comfy.
 Similarly, well-designed chicken coops and nesting boxes lined with chopped straw or pine shavings create a comfortable and chicken-safe environment for egg-laying.
-(Here is a great bedding material at Tractor Supply)

 Your Chicken Takeaways